-What is a ureteroscopy?
+What is ureteroscopy?

-- If the stone is small, your doctor will insert a scope into the ureter to remove the stone.
+- If the stone is small, your healthcare provider will insert a scope into the ureter to remove the stone.
 The type of scope used in this procedure will have a small basket at the end of a wire that is run through an extra channel in the ureteroscope.
 The basket is used to collect the stone.

-Why do I need to have a ureteroscopy?
+Why do I need to have ureteroscopy?

 - Blood in the urine.

 - Blockage of the ureter and/or kidney (from stones and tumors).